 Streaming from Consoles

 If you have an Xbox One or a PS4, you can stream directly from your console, without any extra devices or software.
 On Xbox One, you'll just need the free Twitch app; on PS4, you can go live right from the system's Share menu.
+Folks on Xbox can also stream directly to Microsoft's Mixer platform, which is just as easy to set up.
 While you won't get to customize your stream the way you would from your PC, console streaming is still a great way to get your feet wet.

 If you want to stream from your Nintendo Switch or any other console (or just want more control over your broadcast), you'll need a capture card that records your console gameplay to your PC.